March 5, 2020

 Guidelines for humidity control recommend levels stay between 30 to 50 percent.
 Again, like the temperature guidelines, these are baselines set out by the ISO that see heavy modification based on need.

-Relative humidity is somewhat easier to control than temperature for a sample.
+The relative humidity is somewhat easier to control than temperature for a sample.
 The particulars of the ambient humidity still face changes from one lab area to another.

-Testing should be done within range of typical storage and sample analysis areas to create a data set of variance.
+Testing should be done within the range of typical storage and sample analysis areas to create a data set of variance.
 Length of exposure to humidity also needs to be taken into account.